Emotional intelligence in the workplace

 In other words, reading is one of the most effective ways to open your mind to the experience of the people around you.
 It requires you to enter the characters’ lives and minds and helps you understand their motives and actions.

-Open conversations about opposing opinions go a long way in opening your mind.
+Having difficult conversations about opposing opinions goes a long way in opening your mind.

-In order to broaden your horizons, you must be willing to step outside of your comfort zone and try to understand other people’s opinions.
+In order to broaden your horizons, you must be willing to step outside of your comfort zone and try to understand other people’s perspectives

 There are some guidelines that can help you during these hard conversations: